 So if you’d like to see what I can do for you, please feel free to get in touch with me.

 While I’m partial to floral designs that are uncomplicated, organic and inventive, I’m more than happy to explore design options that fulfil your floral vision and make an impact on your wedding day or at your event.
-Shoot me an email or get in touch with me.
+Contact me by completing our contact form or book a call for a chat!

 If you wish to find out if the ikebana inspired floral style will suit your wedding theme, please check out my post here.